annanw4201/readit/notes.md

 - We won't store data on local machine, use DataBase-as-a-Service (DBaas) called 'mLab' instead:
   - It provides us with simplicities to setup database
   - It provides us with the Graphic Interface to look around the database

+- Used mongodb, and integrated mongoose, an ODM (Object Database Manager) for making life easier to write tedious, error-prone and repetitive database code.